Robert Henry Purvis

 Robert Henry Purvis or Bob Purvis (c.
 1885 – 30 September 1965) was a bush worker and pastoralist that spent much of his life in Central Australia in the Northern Territory.

 Early life

-Purvis was born in Aberdeen in Scotland in about 1885 and very little is known of his early life and education but there is evidence that he begun, but did not complete, a law degree.
+Purvis was born in Aberdeen in Scotland in about 1885 and very little is known of his early life and education but there is evidence that he began, but did not complete, a law degree.

 When he first immigrated to Australia he did so as a sport instructor and he worked with men Weber, Shorthose, and Rice who ran several gymnasiums in Melbourne and around Australia.
 He was particularly skilled in gymnastics, boxing and wrestling.